-Over a decade ago, I started my first business.
+Over 15 years ago, I started my first business.

 I’d gone to school to become a computer programmer, graduated, and landed a job in my field immediately.
 I had interesting projects to work on, and a lot of fun responsibilities.
 Not a bad first gig.

 I also started freelancing on the side.

 And that’s when the dollar signs really started going off in my head.

 “If I could just replace 30 hours a week on the job with freelance work,” I thought, “I could make a lot more than I’m making at my job!”

 But as I got further into freelancing, I realized there is way more to it than stacking up billable hours.